Mykhailo Koval

-Mykhailo Volodymyrovych Koval (Михайло Володимирович Коваль; born 26 February 1956) is a Colonel General of Ukraine who until 2014 served in the State Border Guard Service of Ukraine.
+Colonel General Mykhailo Volodymyrovych Koval (Михайло Володимирович Коваль; born 26 February 1956) is a Ukrainian military officer who until 2014 served in the State Border Guard Service of Ukraine.
 During the annexation of Crimea by the Russian Federation he was appointed as the Minister of Defence replacing outgoing Admiral Ihor Tenyukh who resigned.

 Biography

 Mykhailo Koval was born on 26 February 1956 in the city of Iziaslav, Khmelnytskyi Oblast, Ukrainian SSR.

 Military service

 From September 1971 to June 1975, he studied at the Kamianets-Podilsky Industrial College at the mine surveying department.
 After graduating, he received the qualification of a "mining technician- mine surveyor" and attended the Kamianets-Podilsky Higher Military-Engineer Command School as a Second Lieutenant in the Sappers.

 Until 1987 he served in the Sapper units of the Soviet Airborne Troops (VDV), in 1987 being a Captain, after which he entered the M. V. Frunze Military Academy in Moscow and graduated it in 1990 with the rank of Lieutenant Colonel.
 From 1990 to 1995, Koval served in a VDV training centre.

 In 1997 he also graduated the National University of Defense of Ukraine.
 From 1997 to 1999, Koval worked in commanding positions of the Northern Operation Command, and from 1999 to 2001, the Western Operation Command.
 In 2001/2002 he served as the First Deputy Commander of the Internal Troops of Ukraine, since 2002 and until 2011 - Hold multiple positions the First Deputy Commander and human rcources manager of the State Border Guard Service of Ukraine.
 Since 2011 and until March 2014 - He became a full-timesources manager.